alouiseq/fun-js-exercises/docs/css.md

 A: It's an efficient way to layout, align, and distribute space among items in a container, regardless if their size is dynamic or unknown.
 Resource: https://css-tricks.com/snippets/css/a-guide-to-flexbox/

-**Q: What are web components**

-A: They are a suite of varying technologies that allows one to create reusable custom elements.

 **Q: What is shadow dom**

 A: a set of JS APIs that encapsulates a "shadow" DOM tree (scoped subtree) to an element which is separate from the main document DOM.
 This allows